zoombooz/skripsi-code-learning-web-app/README.md

 # skripsi-code-learning-web-app
-This is my thesis my project
+This is my thesis project